Understanding Earthing For Solar Power Plant

 Solar panels use solar energy to produce heat that can generate electricity.
 Solar power plants convert sunlight into electricity using photovoltaics.
 Most solar panels use silicon-based semiconductor materials that generate electrons when hit by direct sunlight.
 These electrons thereby produce an electrical current.

 Types of Earthing for Solar Power Plant

-The two devices – a common earth electrode connect the electronic earthing system and the power-earthing system designed according to the maximum fault level distributing energy to both.
+The two devices – a common earth electrode connects the electronic earthing system and the power-earthing system designed according to the maximum fault level distributing energy to both.

 Power earthing and electronic earthing devices are working independently.
 They are not interconnected and do not affect the performance of electronic devices.
 An equipment grounding conductor shall save them from any faults in the future.

-Electrodes such as horizontal conductor, earth mat designed for both earthing and the electronic earthing system connects them with a bonding conductor that offers maximum voltage via a cross-section.
+Electrodes such as horizontal conductors, earth mats designed for both earthing and the electronic earthing system connect them with a bonding conductor that offers maximum voltage via a cross-section.